The Cressi Leonardo is a very popular dive computer at an incredible price point and it was about time we did a review on it.

 There is a good reason it’s both in the list of the best dive computers 2022 and the best dive computers for beginners!

-In the budget dive computer range, the biggest competitor to the Cressi Leonardo are the Mares Puck Pro, as well as the Suunto Zoop Novo which both feature great displays and lots of features.
+In the budget dive computer range, the biggest competitor to the Cressi Leonardo is the Mares Puck Pro, as well as the Suunto Zoop Novo which both feature great displays and lots of features.